Polymer/old-docs-site/resources/faq.md

 ### How is {{site.project_title}} different from Twitter's Bootstrap or Adobe's Topcoat? {#uiframeworks}

 Bootstrap and Topcoat are awesome CSS/UI libraries.
 Our goals for {{site.project_title}} are different.
-While we eventually plan to create a standard set of shiny amazing UI components, the meat of {{site.project_title}} is geared towards developers interested in building web applications on top of Web Component technologies. {{site.project_title}} also provides additional sugaring APIs to meet the demands of today's web applications.
+While we have our own set of shiny UI components, the meat of {{site.project_title}} is geared towards developers interested in building web applications on top of Web Component technologies. {{site.project_title}} also provides additional sugaring APIs to meet the demands of today's web applications.

 ### Wait, what happened to Toolkitchen? {#toolkitchen}